Efficient Traffic Forecasting on Large-Scale Road Network by Regularized Adaptive Graph Convolution: Conclusion

 \section{Conclusion}

-In this paper, we propose a Regularized Adaptive Graph Learning (RAGL) model for traffic prediction.
-We find that existing adaptive graph learning methods often fail to regularize node embeddings, which occupy a major part of model parameters, and suffer from $O(N^2)$ computational complexity.
-To address these issues, RAGL introduces SSE to regularize node embeddings and employs a residual difference mechanism combined with adaptive graph convolution to block noise propagation, achieving a synergistic effect among SSE, residual difference mechanism, and adaptive graph learning.
-Furthermore, by adopting the proposed Efficient Convolution Operator (ECO), RAGL reduces the computational complexity of adaptive graph convolution to $O(N)$, ensuring scalability to large-scale road networks.
-Extensive experiments on four large-scale benchmark datasets demonstrate that RAGL consistently outperforms state-of-the-art methods in prediction accuracy while maintaining competitive computational efficiency.
+In this paper, we propose a Regularized Adaptive Graph Convolution (RAGC) model for traffic prediction.
+We find that existing adaptive graph learning methods suffer from $O(N^2)$ computational complexity and lack regularization for node embeddings, which constitute a significant portion of the model parameters.
+To address these issues, RAGC introduces Efficient Convolution Operator (ECO) to reduces the computational complexity of adaptive graph convolution to $O(N)$, ensuring scalability to large-scale road networks.
+Furthermore, RAGC employs Stochastic Shared Embedding (SSE) to regularize node embeddings and integrates a residual difference mechanism with adaptive graph convolution to block noise propagation.
+This design yields a synergistic effect among SSE, the residual difference mechanism, and adaptive graph learning.
+Extensive experiments on four large-scale benchmark datasets demonstrate that RAGC consistently outperforms state-of-the-art methods in prediction accuracy while maintaining competitive computational efficiency.